Vacation rentals in Isle of Skye

 The Sea Captain's Croft - the house on the shore

-Other great vacation rentals in Skye
+Other great vacation rentals in Isle of Skye

-Kilbride Loft, a stunning Isle of Skye retreat
+Isle of Skye Cottage

-All About Skye
+All about Isle of Skye

 Skye is an island on Scotland’s northwest coast whose history dates back to prehistoric times.
 It’s home to seven medieval castles, some of which are ruins that have succumbed to years of weathering and battles, while others, like the Armadale Castle, remain more intact.
 The island’s Dunvegan Castle is still inhabited today.